keegaroo65/KeesSampleCode/LuaSamples/README.md

 Some turrets for Siege:
 ![](https://gyazo.com/8028b5dcb58ec25e531389989184843f)

-Then going back to 2020, some SCP work on Blacksite-13: (Hover your mouse over the links to preview the videos)
+Then going back to 2020, some SCP work on Blacksite-13:

 1. Terminal control system for the rooms
 [Terminal system](https://gyazo.com/528607cee1329558fb459c498f0670d0)